reflectoring/reflectoring.github.io/_posts/2020-06-01-spring-boot-hazelcast.md

 But it brings drawbacks too.
 Imagine we have a system that requires one hundred instances of our application.
 In this cluster topology, it means we would have one hundred of cluster members even though we don't need it.
+This big size of cache members would consume too much memory.
 The replication and synchronizing would be pretty expensive.
+Whenever an entry is added or updated in the cache this entry should be synchronized with other members of the cluster, which causes unnecessary network communication.

 Also, we have to note that Hazelcast is a java library.
 That means, the member can be embedded in a java application only.